Sohail-Shaikh-07/Speech_to_Text/README.md

 ## Description 📜

 This is a simple **Speech to Text** web application that uses the browser's built-in speech recognition API (`webkitSpeechRecognition`).
-It converts your speech into text in real-time, supporting various languages and dialects.
+It converts your speech into text in real time, supporting various languages and dialects.

 ### Features 🌟
 - **Multi-Language Support** 🌍: Select from a variety of languages and dialects.